 This first legislation for drink driving was not in reference to driving a car, as it became an offence to be intoxicated whilst being in charge of a horse, carriage, cattle or a steam engine.
 The punishment was a fine, no greater than 40 shillings.
 You could also face a prison sentence, no longer than one month.

-It became an offence to be in charge of any mechanically propelled vehicle in a public place or a highway.
+It became an offence to be in intoxicated and in charge of any mechanically propelled vehicle in a public place or a highway.
 The punishment would be a fine, no greater than £50 or a prison sentence no longer than 4 months.
 The person in question could also be disqualified from driving for a minimum of one year.

 There was still no measurable limit to how much alcohol you could consume behind the wheel, but it did become an offence to be in charge of a motor vehicle while ‘Under the influence of drink or a drug to such an extent as to be incapable of having proper control of the vehicle’